eXept Software AG Logo

 o linkResolver

-o resolveServiceForPath: aPath
+o resolveServiceForPath: pathArg

-get serviceLinkName and service instance for aPath
+get serviceLinkName and service instance for aPath.

 o serviceAndLinkNameFromPath: aPath into: aRequest